 From leafy greens to cauliflower, it’s time to think about what to veggies to plant in your fall garden.

-Cool-season plants, meaning those that tolerate a light frost, thrive in short daylight hours and even taste better when grown in cooler temperatures, and are best started as seedlings rather than sown directly in the ground.
+Cool-season veggies mean those that tolerate a light frost, thrive in short daylight hours, taste even better when grown in cooler temperatures and are best started as seedlings rather than sown directly in the ground.

-Once daytime temperatures are around 70 degrees Fahrenheit, cut summer crops back to the ground to let fall crops receive full sun.
+Once daytime temperatures are around 70 degrees Fahrenheit, cut summer crops back to the ground to let fall veggies receive full sun.

-7 Crops to Plant in Your Fall Vegetable Garden:
+7 delicious Veggies to plant in Your Fall Garden:

 Cabbages are heavy feeders that require healthy soil and regular watering.
 Early varieties include ‘Stonehead,’ ‘Dakri’ and ‘Golden Acre.’
 Plant seedlings six to eight weeks before the first frost.
 Cabbage matures in 70 to 95 days depending on variety.